Leon Restaurants: Other activities

 Leon has published several cookbooks, and developed a cookware and tableware line with retailer John Lewis.

 Leon has also introduced a retail grocery range, including sauces and frozen meals, which were sold through UK supermarkets such as Sainsbury’s and Ocado.

-Following their Asda acquisition, Asda stores began to sell Leon sauces, and implemented Leon-branded coffee machines.
+Following their acquisition by Asda, Asda stores began to sell Leon-branded grocery products and sauces, and implemented Leon-branded coffee machines.